eclipse-sumo/sumo/docs/web/docs/Tools/Net.md

 edge must be included in the patch file if any of them were changed.
 This is accomplished by setting **-i** (**--patch-on-import**).

+## only considering created elements when updating network

+Following the above described way to use netDiff.py 4 files (*.nod.xml. *.edg.xml, con.xml and till.xml).
+If only created elements need to be considered, open the above metioned 4 files, only keep the contents under "<!-- Created Elements -->", and then save the files or save the contents as new files.
+Then use the above metioned command with "netconvert" to update network.
+This way also applies when only considering "deleted elements" or/and "changed elements".

+Sometimes, errors may occur due to inconsistent connections/TLS.
+It is suggested to only use *.nod.xml and *.edg.xml to update network firstly, where netconvert will guess the respective connections and TLS.
+Then manually check if connections/TLS in the updated network are correct.

 # createRoundaboutConnections.py

 This script generates additional connections for roundabouts from a